 Establishing an identity outside of being a professional cricketer is critical for the mental health and wellbeing of PCA members.
 The average career in professional cricket comes to an end at the age of just 26, and therefore one of the key aims of the PDWP is to put players in the right mindset to prepare for life outside of the game.

 As part of the PDWP, the PCA runs taster courses which give players the opportunity to develop transferable skills or enhance existing ones.
-The Association’s six-strong team of PDMs is always on hand to offer players one-on-one confidential advice, enabling professional cricketers to broaden their horizons and excel not just as players, but also as individuals.
+The Association’s seven-strong team of PDMs is always on hand to offer players one-on-one confidential advice, enabling professional cricketers to broaden their horizons and excel not just as players, but also as individuals.